malramsay64/phd-thesis/08_Appendix/code_snippets.md

     wave_number: int,
     angular_resolution: int = 60,
 ) -> float:
-    """Calculate the intermediate scattering function for a specific wave-vector.""" wave_vector = create_wave_vector(wave_number, angular_resolution)
+    """Calculate the self-intermediate scattering function for a specific wave-vector.""" wave_vector = create_wave_vector(wave_number, angular_resolution)

     # We only want the x and the y values from the displacements